javinor/promises-workshop/README.md

-# Make me a Promise for Greater Good
+# Make You a Promise for Great Good!

 _"It is easy to make promises - it is hard work to keep them."_